jeffThompson/PhysicalComputing/Week05_AnalogSensors/Demos/00-Potentiometer.md

 # POTENTIOMETER

-We can buy all kinds of fancy analog sensors, but the humble potentiometer (aka "knob") is not only super useful in projects, it's also really easy to use!
+We can buy all kinds of fancy analog sensors, but the humble potentiometer (aka a *knob* or *pot*) is not only super useful in projects, it's also really easy to use!
 I like using them to control parameters in a project without having to go into code, such as controlling the brightness of an indicator LED, the speed of a motor, etc.

 ***